LunarG/gfxreconstruct/tools/tocpp/README.md

 * The generated cpp code does not handle a window/swapchain resize
 * The generated cpp code only executes on either Android or Linux (XCB)
 * It does not currently support Ray Tracing contents in a capture
-* Flickering can occur on some applications
-  * This may be due to the fact that the virtual swapchain behavior has not yet been implemented in this yet.
 * The generated cpp code expects a system exactly like the capture system:
   * Same number of physical devices
   * The same physical device (think Nvidia GTX 3060) at the same offset in the